czakuou/Stock_analysis/README.md

 ![](/images/CDR_micro_predicted_inventory.png)
 ![](/images/CDR_micro_predicted.png)

-We can see that in both cases, model turned out to be a plus from the action.
-The returns on predicted stocks are higher, but that becouse the predicted prices was much higher then the real one, at the start.
+We can see that in both cases, model turned out to be on a plus from the action.
+The returns on predicted stocks are higher, but that becouse the predicted prices was much higher then the real one, at the beggining.
 ![](/real_pred_price.png)
 ## Next Steps
 The next steps of this experiment: